elasticio/elasticio.github.io/content/_guides/recipe-deployment.md

 The **Recipe Deployment** is an entity that connects an original Recipe with a set of flows created during a single activation.

 All flows that are part of the Recipe Deployment are not editable.
-The only way to edit the flows is to [delete](#deletion) the Recipe Deployment.
+The only way to edit the flows is to [unlink](#unlinking) the Recipe Deployment.

 ## Synchronization